-Applicant Response: The property is in a new subdivision and through pre-submittal correspondence, the City has not raised any issues related to available capacity.
-Further consideration will occur with this review and it is anticipated that the City will determine that the existing facilities have adequate capacity to accommodate the proposed land division, and that development permits will not be restricted or rationed due to water or sewer capacity issues.
+Applicant Response: The property is located within a new subdivision that has been provided with capacity to accommodate residential uses that are allowed within the RSF Zone.
+Further review and consideration of capacity will occur with this land use application review.
+Based upon the fact that new infrastructure was recently constructed in the area to accommodate allowed residential uses, it is anticipated that the City will determine that the existing facilities have adequate capacity to accommodate the proposed land division, and that development permits will not be restricted or rationed due to water or sewer capacity issues.